maverickmath/ashuku/README.txt

 You may declare a "min" and/or "max" value for any quantitative type.
 If a values is below "min" or above "max", it will be highlighted. "ashuku add" will also inform you if a cumulative attribute has not yet reached its "min" value.
-The default value for any missing attribute is assumed to be 0.

 Colors
 ------